 WHEN & FOR HOW OFTEN DO I USE Aczone™ GEL?

-Aczone™ Gel is applied to the skin just twice a day in the morning and in the evening before bedtime.
+Aczone™ Gel is applied to the skin just once a day.
 Aczone™ Gel must be used consistently as there is no instant or immediate cure for acne.
 Aczone™ Gel is approved to be used on the faced and or body.
 But do NOT apply to mucous membranes, lips or eyes.

 Step 1: Wash the affected area with a mild, gentile, non-soap cleanser such as a Cetpahil cleanser.
 Avoid harsh astringents and scrubs.